 Also – we should probably mention that the winners are not only the ones to benefit, they receive a cash prize of $1000 to continue pursuing their creative careers, but their school also receives $3000 to continue providing an environment for emerging talent to exercise their skills in design and creative technology.

-If you’re reading this and wondering whether or not to apply, the answer is yes.
 Get inspired from our previous winners and learn more about their Bright Awards experience.
-Follow us on any of our social channels to stay updated with key dates for 2022, applications open March 28th 2022.
+Follow us on any of our social channels to stay updated with key dates for 2023.